Health Information Manager (HIM) Career Guide

 The above positions can all be considered health information managers (with differences in scope and/or responsibilities).

+Health information managers (HIM) organize, oversee, and protect patient health information data which includes symptoms, diagnoses, medical histories, test results, and procedures.
 The exact job description depends on the professional’s job title.
 However, there are some everyday tasks that most health information managers do.
 Below are some of these daily duties: